KadogoKenya/pitchesWorld/README.md

 Cathrine Kanini

-Behaviour Driven Development BDD Functions of the Web application 1.The application allows user to sign in their details
+Behaviour Driven Development BDD Functions of the Web application
+1. The application allows user to sign in their details

-2.It allows users to create pitches.
+2. It allows users to create pitches.
-3.
+3. It also allows users to vote for other pictes

 Setup/Installation requirements 1.Clone or download and unzip the repository from github https://github.com/KadogoKenya/News-App.git